AniruddhaHumane/nd00333_AZMLND_C2/README.md

 ![Architecture](Architecture.png)

 ## Key Steps
 1. We have the dataset on which we will be training the ML model which is the bankmarketing dataset.
+We will be using this dataset to identify the best model to predict the output Y.
 ![Dataset](1%20dataset.png)
-2. We then created an AutoML experiment and used our bankmarketing dataset to identify the best model.
+2. To identify the best model for our data.
+We created an AutoML experiment.
+Specified the parameters so that our experiment finishes within time and started its execution.
 ![AutoML Experiment](2%20automl%20finished.png)
-3. We identified that the best model was a VotingEnsemble which had the accuracy of 92%.
+3. After the execution of the AutoML experiement, we identified that the best model was a VotingEnsemble which had the accuracy of 92%.
 ![Best Model](3%20best%20model.png)
-4. We then deployed our best model and created an endpoint
+4. We will be using our best model for deployment.
+Using this deployment we created an endpoint.
 ![Endpoint](4%20endpoint%20deployed.png)
-5. To enable the application insight we executed the logs.py
+5. Now we want to make sure that we get all the logs from our deployment.
+Using our logs.py file, we first enabled application insights so that in Azure in real time we get all the information about the requests and other factors.
+Then we fetch all the logs from our deployment.
+In the logs you can see the line where we enable the application insights.
 ![Logs](5%20logs.py.png)
-6. We can see that the application insights are enabled
+6. This is where we verified that the application insight was running.
 ![App Insights](6%20app%20insight%20enabled.png)
-7. We then downloaded the latest docker image using swagger.sh
+7. Now we want to make sure that we document our model properly.
+For that we download the latest version of swagger UI image from docker repository.
+We do this by executing the docker commands in swagger.sh.
 ![swagger sh](swagger%20sh.png)
-9. And provided the swagger URI throgh serve.py to get the model documentation.
-These are the HTTP APIs that are available.
+9. Now we want to make sure our swagger.json that downloaded from the endpoint details, available on the localhost.
+Because we will be using this location of swagger.json on swagger UI to get the list of all the services, input and output.
+For this we open the swagger UI image and put this URL.
+We can see that our model has a score URL on which we can provide inputs.
 ![http api score](7%20http%20api%20score.png)
 10. And this is the response that our model provides.
 On successful execution it returns the score otherwise it returns an error code with description.
 ![http api response](8%20http%20api%20response.png)
-11. We then copied the rest URI and primary key, updated it in the endpoint.py and executed it to get the output from the model.
+11. We then copied the rest URI and primary key from the endpoint/consume tab, and updated it in the endpoint.py.
+The endpoint.py file contains the necessary code to execute our deployed model through the endpoint.
+We used the data.json as input, and executed the model to get the response.
 ![endpoint response](9%20endpoint%20response.png)
-12. Then we created the bankmarketing dataset through the notebook
+12. Now we want to automate everything using a pipeline. for that we downloaded and created the bankmarketing dataset through the code provided in the notebook.
 ![bankmarketing datased from notebook](12%20bankmarketing%20datased%20from%20notebook.png)
-13. Then we created the pipeline
+13. We then created a pipeline so that we can update the model remotely.
 ![pipeline created](10%20pipeline%20created.png)
-14. Through pipeline we created an autoML experiment and ran it to identify the best model.
-This is the output of runwidget
+14. We also need to provide all the necessary steps.
+The steps involve creating an AutoML experiement and then running it.
+We executed our pipeline and this is how the runWidget output looks like.
 ![pipeline runwidget](14%20pipeline%20runwidget.png)
-15. These are the steps our model performed
+15. Now we also want to see what all the steps we performed. after extracting the best model we used its `steps` attribute to see all the hyperparemeters learned and what various activation functions and steps our best model performed.
 ![best model steps](15%20best%20model%20steps.png)
-16. We then deployed and created an endpoint to schedule the run through pipeline
+16. And like we did before we will deploy our best model and create an endpoint to consume and rerun through the pipeline.
 ![pipeline endpoints](11%20pipeline%20endpoints.png)
-17. and then scheduled a new AutoML run
+17. Now the reason why we created the pipeline, we create an AutoML run through the endpoint using the pipeline.
 ![scheduled run completed](16%20scheduled%20run%20completed.png)